proycon/colibri/docs/source/index.rst

 Class-encoding with existing classes
 ----------------------------------------

-Sometimes you want to encode new data using the same classes already used for another data set.When comparing corpora, it is vital that the same classes are used, i.e. that identical words are assigned identical numerical classes.
-This occurs also when you are working with a training set and a separate test set, or are otherwise interested in a comparative analysis between two comparable datasets.
+Sometimes you want to encode new data using the same classes already used for another data set.
+For instance when comparing corpora, it is vital that the same classes are used, i.e. that identical words are assigned identical numerical classes.
+This also applies when you are working with a training set and a separate test set, or are otherwise interested in a comparative analysis between two comparable datasets.
 The initial class file is built on the training set, and it can be reused to encode the test set:

 You can encode a dataset, here named ``testset`` using an existing class file, ``trainset.cls``, as follows::